Angela Salem: Playing career

-Club

 Sky Blue FC (WPS)

 Salem signed with the Sky Blue FC for the 2010 WPS season.
 She played three games for the club.
 Sky Blue won the WPS Championship.

 Åland United (Naisten Liiga)

 In 2011 Salem played for Åland United, a Finnish club that plays in the top national women's league, the Naisten Liiga.

 Atlanta Beat (WPS)

 In 2011 Salem also played for the Atlanta Beat in the WPS.
 She started 9 of the 11 games she played.

 Western New York Flash (WPSL Elite)

 Salem appeared in all 16 matches for the Western New York Flash in the 2012 WPSL Elite season.
 She helped the team to its third consecutive championship, scoring the game-winning penalty kick after double overtime in the championship game against the Chicago Red Stars.

 Newcastle Jets (W-League)

 Salem played in the Australian W-League for the Newcastle Jets during the 2012–13 season.